-Eligibility to Participate in the May Commencement Ceremony: March 31st Deadline College for America degree candidates are eligible to participate in the commencement ceremony.
+Eligibility to Participate in the May Commencement Ceremony

+College for America degree candidates are eligible to participate in the commencement ceremony.
 Students are permitted to participate in only one commencement ceremony per degree.
 Participation in the ceremony does not indicate degree completion.
 Degree conferral is only confirmed when recorded on the official transcript.
 Students participating in the commencement ceremony must pay a \$150.00 non-refundable graduation fee.
-To be eligible to participate in the May commencement (graduation) ceremony, College for America students must contact their Learning Coaches to complete the Petition to Graduate by March 31st of the graduation year and must meet the following criteria:
+To be eligible to participate in the May commencement (graduation) ceremony, College for America students must contact their Learning Coaches to complete the Commencement Participation Survey by March 31st of the graduation year and must meet the following criteria: